ShivanshKasaudhan/CPU-Scheduler/README.md

 ## Smart Scheduling

-* When User selects the *Smart Scheduling* option, then the process parameters are analyzed in the backend.
-And depending upon the variations in priority values and arrival times, the scheduler automatically selects best scheduling algorithm for the input processes.
+* When the User selects the *Smart Scheduling* option, then the process parameters are analyzed in the backend.
+Depending upon the variations in priority values and arrival times, the scheduler automatically selects the best scheduling algorithm for the input processes.

-* Here is an example to illustrate the difference between Smart Scheduling vs Round-Robin Scheduling on same set of procecsses.
+* Here is an example to illustrate the difference between Smart Scheduling vs Round-Robin Scheduling on the same set of processes.
 * There is a _considerable drop_ in Average Waiting Time and Average Turnaround Time when switched to Smart Scheduling.

 ![Example of Smart Scheduling](images/Input_Output_Smart.png)